UdayKharatmol/CODSOFT/README.md

-# Internship with Codsoft
+# Internship with CodSoft

 Welcome to my internship experience with Codsoft!
-This README provides an overview of my internship, what I aim to achieve, and the projects I'll be working on during my time at Codsoft.
+This README provides an overview of my internship, what I aim to achieve, and the projects I'll be working on during my time at CodSoft.

 ## Internship Details